CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnnheterograph.md

 # Heterogeneous Graphs

-!!! warning
-    Heterographs support is still experimental.
-    The interface could be subject to change in the future.

 Heterogeneus graphs (also called heterographs), are graphs where each node has a type, that we denote with symbols such as `:user` and `:movie`, and edges also represent different relations identified